Tile Niches and Boxing in Warsaw — Build and Finish

 Can a niche be cut into a load-bearing wall?

-No. The niche is built in a stud wall of plasterboard in front of the structural wall.
+No. The niche is made in a plasterboard stud wall in front of the structural wall.
 It takes 5-7 cm of space but is safe.

 What is the minimum niche depth?